joaoborks/myunitytools-sceneloader/README.md

 _A package that standardizes the scene loading process among many different possibilities, including support for Coroutines, C# Tasks, UniTask and Addressables._

+:warning: The package has been moved to [another repository](https://github.com/myunitytools/scene-loader).
+This repository is archived and will be deleted.

 Installation
 ---